murshed/Crowdfunding-Login-Form/readme.txt

 2. Add new plugin
 3. Search "Crowdfunding Login Redirect"
 4. Install and activate
+5. Create a new page and add this shortcode: [wp_login_form redirect="https://Your-Site.test/login/cf-dashboard"]
-5. Enjoy
+6. Enjoy

 b.
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Install and activate
+3. Create a new page and add this shortcode: [wp_login_form redirect="https://Your-Site.test/login/cf-dashboard"]
 4. Enjoy

 == Frequently Asked Questions ==